-Her scores can be heard in productions with a lineup of award winning directors and writers including; Justin Simien’s feature hit “Dear White People” which premiered in the Sundance 2014 Film Festival and won “Best Breakout Talent Award” with distribution and theatrical release by Lionsgate and Roadside Films; “Middle of Nowhere” by Ava DuVernay winner of Sundance 2012 Film Festival “Best Director for Dramatic Feature”, the critically acclaimed “The New Black” by Yoruba Richen,the hit production of August Wilson’s “Joe Turner’s Come and Gone” directed by Phylicia Rashad at the Mark Taper Forum, and the upcoming PBS American Masters- August Wilson “The Ground on Which I Stand” directed by Sam Pollard.
+Her scores can be heard in productions with a lineup of award winning directors and writers including; Justin Simien’s feature hit “Dear White People” which premiered in the Sundance 2014 Film Festival and won “Best Breakthrough Talent Award” with theatrical release by Lionsgate and Roadside Films; “Middle of Nowhere” by Ava DuVernay winner of Sundance 2012 Film Festival “Best Director for Dramatic Feature”, and the PBS American Masters- August Wilson “The Ground on Which I Stand” directed by Emmy award winning Sam Pollard.

 Kathryn’s score and the soundtrack for “Middle of Nowhere” were awarded “Best Music in a Film” by the African American Film Critics Association.
 She also created the score for Ava’s previous films “Venus Vs” and “I Will Follow” which film critic Roger Ebert gave a glowing review, creating the buzz for a successful theatrical release.
 Kathryn has also scored a variety of award winning PBS and ITVS documentaries.

-As a composer, she has written for Broadway in her collaboration with award winning playwright August Wilson for “Gem of the Ocean” and various productions of his last play “Radio Golf.”
-Also on Broadway, she created the score for “Bengal Tiger at the Baghdad Zoo” starring Robin Williams, written by Pulitzer Prize finalist Rajiv Joseph and helmed by award winning director Moises Kaufman.
+She created the score for the Broadway production “Bengal Tiger at the Baghdad Zoo” starring Robin Williams, written by Pulitzer Prize finalist Rajiv Joseph and helmed by award winning director Moises Kaufman.
 She is an Ovation Awards nominee and a Drama Desk nominee for “Outstanding Music in a Play” and her score of music and ambient textures in “Bengal Tiger” garnered a win in the Sound Design category for this collaboration as well as a Tony nomination.